 Kindergarteners are allowed to check out 1 book per week during their regular scheduled library time.

-Third and Fourth Graders are allowed to check out 2 books per week during their regular scheduled library time.
+Third and Fourth Graders are allowed to check out 2 books during a library time.
 Students select books according to the homeroom teacher's instructions.
-I suggest that at least one book be an on level AR book.
-Students are allowed to come back and swap AR books (after testing) during allotted times with teacher permission.

 Book Return Policies: